Gurupra5ad/mad-libs/README.md

 As a part of day 4 challenge in my 30 days = 30 projects challenge we are going to create a Mad libs generator, which is a fun game that is usually played by kids.
 In this python game user has to enter substitutes for blanks in the story without knowing the story.
 It will be fun to read aloud the stories after filling the blanks.

+This project later might be created with a custom story generating option with machine learning and with a user interface !